dakula009/China_CoronaVirus_Data_Miner/README.md

 #### Update 02-07-20: Added a new capability to get province level data.

+#### Update 02-15-20: Added a new field '新增确认' for newly added confrimed cases, as the data source now provides such info.

 ⚠️ Disclaimer / Warning!
 This repository/project is intended for Educational/Research Purposes ONLY.
 Please do not use it for any other non-educational or non-research reason and definitely don't depend on it for anything important!